hermanumrao/c-tutorial/data_struct/hash/README.md

-# Tutorial to hashing function
+# Tutorial to hashing function#

-hthere are 2 types of hashing function
+there are 2 types of hashing function
     -> dependant hashing
     -> independant hashing